How I Became A Freelance Photographer.

 HOW IT BEGAN: EDUCATION & finding WORK

-It all began when I did Art as a GCSE, I liked Art but it wasn't something I was amazingly good at so feeling my frustration my art teachers introduced photography to me.
-We were lucky because we were allowed to incorporate it alongside our other 'arty' work, my dad had a Canon camera and a few lenses and that's how it began.
+It all began when I took Art as a GCSE, I've always enjoyed Art and through that passion my art teachers introduced me to photography as alternative medium.
+My dad had a Canon camera and a few lenses and that's how it began.
 I then moved onto studying Photography at A-Level where I was briefly (and I mean brief) introduced to Lightroom and Photoshop.
-My work developed and progressed.
-I did some bizarre shoots back in those days, getting my friends to sit in a shallow (and cold!) bath for me, smothering my younger sister in make-up and once it was fake tan.
-I'll show you someday...
-Maybe...
+Naturally my work developed and progressed!
+I didn't stop taking photos.

-I then applied to Ravensbourne, received an unconditional offer and spent the next three years commuting to London from my family home in Kent.
-If you've been following me for a while or even know me, you'll know that I hated University and I'm pretty sure it hated me back.
-I did what I had to do to get through, I left with little confidence and no knowledge of photography as an industry.
+I made the decision to apply to University and Ravensbourne was one of my options, I received an unconditional offer and spent the next three years commuting to London from my family home in Kent.
+Something that I don't keep a secret is my University experience, long story short, I hated it.
+I did what I had to do to get through.
+I left with little confidence and no knowledge of photography as an industry.

 My dad actually found me the work experience at the studio for Associated Press and as you already know, I never left.
-Learning that my dad was gonna make me do this work experience in a Photography Studio where I'll have to assist and potentially take photos, made me nervous.
-But those two weeks opened my eyes, meeting women working as photographers made me realise that, that was exactly what I wanted to do.
-My art teachers, my A-Level teachers and my tutors were ALL men.
+Learning that my dad was pretty much going to make me do this work experience in a Photography Studio where I'll have to assist and potentially take photos, made me nervous.
+But those two weeks opened my eyes, meeting women who work as photographers made me realise that, that was exactly what I wanted to do.
 I grew confident and I actually learnt more in the two weeks of being there than I did in the 3 years of University.